zeshantech/metalyzer/README.md

 ## metalyzer

 **metalyzer** is a lightweight JavaScript library for extracting metadata from video/Image files.
-It provides a simple API to retrieve information such as type, size, dimensions, base64, blob, URL, video-duration, and more.
+It provides a simple API to retrieve information such as type, size, dimensions, base64, blob, URL,thumbail,video-duration, and more.

 ## Installation